groonga/groonga/doc/source/reference/commands/select.rst

    * - 6
      - 2 (``floor(6 * 0.34) = floor(2.04) = 2``)

-In other words, Groonga doesn't accept any typo for a short keyword (0-2 characters keyword), accepts 1 typo for a middle keyword (3-5 characters keyword) and accepts 2 or more typos for a long keyword (6- characters keyword).
+In other words, Groonga doesn't accept any typo for a short term (0-2 characters term), accepts 1 typo for a middle term (3-5 characters term) and accepts 2 or more typos for a long term (6- characters term).

 Here is an example that shows that we can search ``Groonga`` with ``Moronga`` (2 typos):